RedisLabs/raft/docs/Using.md

 ```

 ### Restoring log entries
-After restoring log file (restoring in your log implementation), you need to call one function:
+After restoring the log file (restoring in your log implementation), you need to call one function:

 ```c
 raft_restore_log(r);